Posted on 14 May 2014

 A common mistake that I see take place regarding this is that many trainers will place a novice athlete that is lacking a respectable level of foundational strength onto the bench press to perform some presses.

-Now, as you can see, a good idea for a novice to create sound stability in the mobile shoulder joint would be to work on mastering their own bodyweight in a closed kinetic chain exercise (in constant contact with an immobile surface like the ground during push ups) in order to develop a solid level of core and shoulder stability.
+Now, a good idea for a novice to create sound stability in the mobile shoulder joint would be to work on mastering their own bodyweight in a closed kinetic chain exercise (in constant contact with an immobile surface like the ground during push ups) in order to develop a solid level of core and shoulder stability.

 Once this is done then it’s much easier for them to move onto working on an open kinetic chain exercise such as a bench press.